DraftKings Sportsbook Review 2020 & Promo Code

 - Cash at the casino cage (only in New Jersey, where you can deposit at the Resorts Casino in Atlantic City)

 Your options for withdrawing:

 - Withdrawal at the casino cage — depending on your state and DraftKings’ relationship with the licensed casino.
-In New Jersey, you can redeem funds at the physical cage in the Resorts Casino in Atlantic City.

 We’ve deposited with PayPal and ACH and withdrew funds through both, which in both cases hit the accounts in under 48 hours.
 We’ve been using DraftKings DFS games since 2013 and have never encountered a problem making a withdrawal or deposit.